 Instead, if you die without a will, your estate will likely go through the probate process.
 A judge will apply Texas intestate succession laws to determine how to distribute your assets and who will act as your estate’s executor.

-In terms of asset distribution, Texas usually divides community property equally between any descendants and a surviving spouse.
+In terms of asset distribution, Texas usually divides community property equally between any descendants and a surviving partner or spouse.
 Community property generally includes anything that was acquired during your marriage and paid for by marital earnings or income.
 Separate property will likely be distributed to your closest relatives after your death.

-Understanding Probate in Texas Without a Will
+Understanding Probate and Intestate Succession in Texas Without a Will

 If you die without a will in Texas, your estate may need to go through probate, a court-supervised process to settle a deceased person’s estate and distribute property to their heirs.
 The probate process can be lengthy and complex.
+The presence of adopted children and foster children can further complicate the probate process, as the distribution of assets may vary based on family dynamics and state-specific rules.

 One of the first steps a probate court will take is to appoint an administrator or executor for your estate.
 A judge will appoint someone to fill this role if you die without a will.
 This person will have a tremendous amount of responsibility, including: